danstadler-newrelic/apigee-dt-backend/README.md

 **Step 1: build the project**
 - cd into the project root directory
 - npm install
+- note that you should use npm audit to bring at least one dependency up to date ('ws' was the only one at time of this writing)

 **Step 2: configure new relic**
 - note that these steps have already been taken for adding New Relic to this app: